 Most of the time, kids bite when they want something, like a toy or your attention.
-Knowing your child's triggers and avoiding those situations can prevent him from biting -- and help you avoid having to make an embarrassing apology.
+Knowing your child's triggers and avoiding those situations can prevent them from biting -- and help you avoid having to make an embarrassing apology.

 Your Toddler's Development This Month

 What happened to that chubby, cuddly baby you brought home from the hospital?
-Now that your toddler is on the go, the baby fat is melting off and he's looking more like a child.
+Now that your toddler is on the go, the baby fat is melting off and they're looking more like a child.

 During this second year: